jellyfin/jellyfin.org/docs/general/networking/vpn.md

 ### Tailscale

 [Tailscale](https://tailscale.com/) is a VPN solution based on [WireGuard](https://www.wireguard.com/).
 The free tier of its service allows up to 100 connected devices.
+Tailscale is easy to setup but support is limited.

 To setup remote access to Jellyfin using Tailscale, please follow the steps below.